robert-westenberger/knowledgebase/book-notes/computer-systems-a-programmers-perspective/a-tour-of-computer-systems.md

 2. To provide applications with simple and uniform mechanisms for manipulating complicated and often wildly different low-level hardware devices.

 The operating system has some abstractions of its own.
+* A process is the operating system's abstraction for a running program.
+A single core CPU can appear to run multiple processes concurrently by interleaving processes with a mechanism known as context switching.
+* A process can consist of multiple execution units called threads, each running in the context of the process and sharing the same code and global data.
+* Virtual memory is an abstraction that provides each process with the illusion that it has exclusive use of the main memory.
+* A file is a sequence of bytes.
+It is an abstraction to represent many i/o device, abstracting away specific i/o technology.